omaroscar-10/Customer-Segmentation/README.md

 # **2. Data**

-The original dataset is called *Online Retail II UCI* and was downloaded from Kaggle website [Online Retail II UCI](https://www.kaggle.com/mashlyn/online-retail-ii-uci).
+The original dataset is called *online_retail_II* and was downloaded from Kaggle website [Online Retail II UCI](https://www.kaggle.com/mashlyn/online-retail-ii-uci).

 The dataset contains all the transactions of an online retail store between 01-12-2009 and 09-12-2011.